Children Of Helicopter Parents: Does Helicopter Parenting Hurt Your Child's Future?

 Helicopter parents tend to have a problem letting their children fail.
 They don't like the idea of their child experiencing something negative that they don't need to, and they hate the idea of letting their child do less than the absolute best.
 It's important, however, to let children experience things themselves and learn from and learn to push through their failures.
 Children who don't go through these things themselves will have a hard time doing so in the future, which means trouble for them when they get to college or even the workforce.

-The good on helicopter parenting
+The benefits of helicopter parenting

-The bad on helicopter parenting
+The downsides of helicopter parenting

 Children raised by helicopter parents are more likely to experience depression as well.
 The research suggests that these children are not often allowed to make their own choices or their own mistakes.
 Because their parents try to keep them from making mistakes, it keeps them from learning what to do when they inevitably make mistakes, which increases anxiety levels.
 As a result, mistakes, failure, and anxiety can all build up to a point where they lead to depression.
 This condition can follow them into young adulthood and beyond.